 |Location||Seward – Exit Glacier Nature Center|

 The Harding Icefield Trail is easily one of the most stunning and photogenic hikes I’ve ever done.
-From cottonwood forests on the lower trail, the trek takes you through some rocky terrain, to green alpine meadows over the blue, crevassed Exit Glacier, past mountain cascades up to a vista of the endless sea of ice that is the Harding Icefield.
+From cottonwood forests on the lower trail, the trek takes you through some rocky terrain, to green alpine meadows overlooking the blue, crevassed Exit Glacier, past mountain cascades up to a vista of the endless sea of ice that is the Harding Icefield.

 This physically demanding hike climbs about 1000 ft per mile (190 m/km).
 Snow persists into mid-summer at the higher elevations.
 In late July, I’ve had to cross about a half-mile in snowfields.
 It can snow any time of the year, and the local climate is typically very wet.
 Yet the trail is very well-traveled and flagged.
 While it helps to be in shape and have strong legs and endurance, I rate the trail moderate in difficulty because it’s only 3.7 miles (6 km) of climbing and is very well maintained.